Hardlymoving writes about the do-it-yourself maintenance and repair of Asian cars.

 The same belt, pulleys, and water pump may be used in the:

 - Hyundai Tiburon (97–07)

 - Kia Spectra (04–06)

-The outlined belt and pulley replacement instructions may be used on these other model vehicles; however, the removal of parts to get to the timing belt may be slightly different.
+The outlined belt and pulley replacement instructions may be used on these other vehicle models; however, the removal of parts to get to the timing belt may be slightly different.

-Since the water pump is not driven by the timing belt, there is marginal cost and time savings in replacing the pump with the timing belt.
-However, replacement of the water pump / alternator belt is highly recommended.
-A broken belt will quickly lead to the engine overheating that may result in expensive repair (i.e. blown headgasket).
+Since the water pump is not driven by the timing belt, you do not save much time or cost by replacing the pump along with the timing belt.
+However, replacement of the water pump/alternator belt along with the timing belt is highly recommended.
+A broken belt will quickly lead to the engine overheating and may result in expensive repair (i.e. blown head gasket).